 Section 22.2 Appointment and Advanced Step Hiring.
-The City Manager, when making appointments to either the Maintenance Worker, or Fleet Technician I, or Custodial Worker classifications, shall be authorized to recognize the overall qualifications of candidates in determining their placement within the wage structure.
+The City Manager, when making appointments to either the Maintenance Worker, Fleet Technician I, Custodial Worker or Electrical Worker classifications, is authorized to recognize the overall qualifications of candidates in determining their placement within the wage structure.

 Section 22.3 Step Advancement.
-Following the employee's initial appointment to a position within the Maintenance Worker, Fleet Technician I, or Custodial Worker classifications, advancement to successive steps within the wage structure shall occur annually on the employee's anniversary date of appointment.
+Following the employee's initial appointment to a position within the Maintenance Worker, Fleet Technician I, Custodial Worker or Electrical Worker classifications, advancement to successive steps within the wage structure will occur annually on the employee's anniversary date of appointment.

 Section 22.4 Application of Pay Rates.
-The rates of pay set forth in Section 22.1 are based on full-time employment of forty (40) hours in a work week and 2,080 hours in a work year.
-These rates shall be used to calculate wages for hours in paid status for the appropriate step.
-"Paid Status" shall include all hours in approved paid leave including vacation, injury, military (active duty), personal, compensatory time, sick leave, etc.
+The rates of pay set forth in Section 22.1 will be used to calculate wages for hours in paid status for the appropriate step.
+"Paid Status" will include all hours in approved paid leave including vacation, injury, military (active duty), personal, compensatory time, sick leave, etc.

 Section 22.5 Longevity Pay.
-In addition to the other types of compensation identified in Section 22.1, all employees shall receive a longevity payment based upon completed years of service with the City according to the following schedule.
+In addition to the other types of compensation identified in Section 22.1, all employees will receive a longevity payment based upon completed years of service with the City according to the following schedule.
+In order to be eligible for the longevity payment, the employee must be in an active status on the anniversary date of the employee's appointment.

-The following schedule shall be effective September 1, 2016:
+The following schedule will be effective September 1, 2019: